-Get Inspired.
+- Get Inspired.
+The ultimate wedding planning timeline starts with getting inspired.
 Start thinking of how you want your wedding day to look and feel.
-Visit Pinterest for inspiration, start clipping images and articles and bookmark your favorite blogs.

-Decide your organization system.
-Don’t try to reinvent your organization system.
+- Decide your organization system.
 Are you a digital person?
 Make use of planning apps.
 Like the security of a hard copy?
 Start a planning binder.
 Whatever works for you, pick a system and stick to it.

-Decide budget.
+- Decide budget.
 After talking to your family, begin building your wedding budget.
-For an idea of what to expect, click here.

 Eight Months Before